Skip to content

 Full Model 55.6

-w/o Task Type Recognition ~45 (forced incorrect type)
+w/o Task recognition ~45 (forced error types)

-w/o Region Localization ~50
+w/o Region recognition ~50

 w/o Grounding Loss ~53

-Oracle (perfect grounding) 78.1
+Oracle (Perfect grounding) 78.1

 Key Findings

-• Counting tasks show the largest gain: 47.9% vs. Chat-Scene† 37.4% (+10.5), enabled by counting objects via explicit grounding.
+• Largest Gain in counting tasks: 47.9% vs. Chat-Scene† 37.4% (+10.5), benefiting from counting objects via grounding.

-• Zero-shot generalization: competitive performance on SQA3D/ScanQA without fine-tuning (F1@50: 51.6/40.8).
+• Zero-shot generalization: Performs well on SQA3D/ScanQA without fine-tuning (F1@50: 51.6/40.8).

 Highlights & Insights